DannyNicholas/date-time-file-renamer/README.md

 **WARNING** - this script is destructive.
 Existing files will be replaced with the renamed version.

-Use at your own risk.
 It is recommended you run this script on a copy of your files to avoid losing or corrupting your original files.
-I can not take any responsibility for any damage to your files by using this script.
+Use at your own risk so please be careful.

 ### Install with Node Package Manager